dblanding/diy-ROS-robot/docs/learning-ROS.md

 * I ran through a bunch of [ROS Tutorials](http://wiki.ros.org/ROS/Tutorials)
 * I did the [TurtleBot3 Simulation Tutorial](https://emanual.robotis.com/docs/en/platform/turtlebot3/simulation/)
 * I then undertook to build [my own robot](https://github.com/dblanding/diy-ROS-robot) with capabilities similar to TB3.
 * Once I started building my own robot, certainly the **best** investment I made was to purchase Lloyd Brombach's excellent book [Practical Robotics in C++](https://www.amazon.com/Practical-Robotics-Program-Autonomous-Raspberry-ebook/dp/B08VDP2ZP5).
 It's up-to-date and packed with practical knowledge about every aspect of building your first robot.
 And it's very clearly written.
-I was afraid that the C++ would make it dry (Since I'm a Python guy), but even the C++ code was presented in a way that made it easy to grasp.
+I was afraid that the C++ would make it dry (I'm a Python guy), but even the C++ code was presented in a way that made it easy to grasp.

-[Here](sticky-spots.md) is a summary of some of the problems I encountered along the way and how I resolved them.
+* While building the robot and getting it working, I encountered and resolved [various issues](sticky-spots.md) along the way.